lubianat/semantic_web_course_report/manuscript.md

 ## SPARQL query for cell types related to neurogenesis

 Now that the PanglaoDB is released as Linked Open Data, we can make queries that were not possible before.Thanks to other reconciliation projects, Wikidata contains already information about genes, including their relations to Gene Ontology terms.
-The PanglaoDB integration to the Wikidata ecosystem allows us to ask questions like:
+The PanglaoDB integration to the Wikidata ecosystem allows us to ask a variety of questions.
+The next section headers exemplify such questions.

-- "Which human cell types are related to neurogenesis via their markers?"
+### "Which human cell types are related to neurogenesis via their markers?"

+As expected, the query below retrieved a series of neuron types, such as "[human purkinje neuron](https://www.wikidata.org/wiki/Q101404913)" and "[human cajal-retzius cell](https://www.wikidata.org/wiki/Q101405091)."
+It did, however, also retrieved non-neural cell types such as the "[human loop of henle cell](https://www.wikidata.org/wiki/Q101405109), a kidney cell type, and "[human osteoblast](https://www.wikidata.org/wiki/Q101405044).
+These seemingly unrelated cell types markedly express genes that are envolved in neurogenesis, but that does not mean that they are envolved with this process.
+This reinforces the idea that one needs to be careful when using curated pathways to enrich one's analysis, as false positives abund.

+The molecular process that gene products take part depends on the cell type.
+The SPARQL query below enables us to seamlessly compare  Gene Ontology processes with cell marker data, providing a fruitful sandbox for generation of hypothesis and exploration of the biomedical knowledge landscape.
 ```
 SELECT ?geneLabel ?cellTypeLabel
 WHERE